King Saud bin Abdulaziz University for Health Sciences

-King Saud bin Abdulaziz University for Health Sciences (KSAU-HS) (Arabic: جامعة الملك سعود بن عبد العزيز للعلوم الصحية) is a public university in the Kingdom of Saudi Arabia and the Middle East region specializing in health sciences.
-Its headquarters is in the main campus in Riyadh, the capital of Saudi Arabia.
-It has two other campuses in Jeddah and Al-Ahsa.
+King Saud bin Abdulaziz University for Health Sciences (KSAU-HS) (جامعة الملك سعود بن عبدالعزيز للعلوم الصحية) Is a public university with its main campus in Riyadh, Saudi Arabia.
+The university has two additional branches in Al-Ahsa and Jeddah.
+It comprises fourteen colleges across three campuses in Riyadh, Jeddah, and Al-Ahsa.
+The university offers diploma, bachelor's, and postgraduate programs to its students.
+It was established in 2005 by Crown Prince Abdullah bin Abdulaziz as an academic institute specializing health sciences and is named after King Saud bin Abdulaziz, the ruler of Saudi Arabia between 1953 and 1964.

 History

 The university was formally established in 2005.
 The advanced medical facilities at the King Abdulaziz Medical Cities in Riyadh, Jeddah and Al-Ahsa proved to be critical foundations for the successful inception of the university.

 KSAU-HS's main campus is in Riyadh with two additional campuses in Jeddah and Al-Ahsa.
 The main campus in Riyadh hosts seven colleges: College of Medicine, College of Dentistry, College of Pharmacy, College of Public Health and Health Informatics, College of Applied Medial Sciences, College of Nursing and the College of Science & Health Professions.
 Jeddah Campus hosts College of Medicine, College of Nursing, College of Applied Medical Sciences and College of Sciences and Health Professions.
 Finally, Al-Ahsa Campus hosts College of Applied Medical Sciences, College of Nursing, and College of Sciences and Health Professions.

 The umbrella of NGHA has given the KSAU-HS students access to King Abdulaziz Medical Cities in Riyadh, Jeddah and Al-Ahsa, which are considered to be the most advanced medical complexes in the region.
 Furthermore, it has enabled KSAU-HS to enhance its curricula and academic programs with clinical applications and training under health professionals.